armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Report Machine Heartbeat

-Report a heartbeat for a VM
+Report a heartbeat for a machine

 ### Example